Providing Equipment For Remote Workers In A Distributed World

 Learn how GroWrk's platform helps you to provide equipment to distributed teams.

-The most sustainable option is to use a third-party service like GroWrk to give company to remote employees so you do not take time away from their onboarding.
+The most sustainable option is to use a third-party service like GroWrk to give company equipment to remote employees so you do not take time away from their onboarding.
 Then when they leave, they collect the equipment and give it to the next employee with no additional cost.

 The next step is to include anything their location legally requires.

-On the other hand, Croatia and Russia require businesses to compensate for all remote work expenses, including phone bills, utilities, and home .
-Mexico also drafted a similar telework law this year for .
+Continuing this trend, Croatia and Russia require businesses to compensate remote workers for all remote work expenses, including phone bills, utilities, and home equipmentMexico also drafted a similar telework law for remote employees.

 According to OSHA, employers are not required to inspect workpaces.

-It is probably best if an receives any heavy furniture to set up such as a desk or chair, that they have a service set it up for them.
+It is probably best if an employee receives any heavy furniture to set up such as a desk or chair, that they have a service set it up for them.
 The last thing a company needs is for someone to throw out their back before even starting the job.

 Also, keep in mind under UK H&S requirements, employers must provide adjustable monitors.
 Fire safety standards in the EU are very strict, where you need to use specific fabrics and foams.

-Just like our own health, needs to be taken care of, or it risks breaking down.
-The company’s responsibility is to create an agreement that requires scheduled maintenance and trains employees to use properly.
+Just like our own health, equipment needs to be taken care of, or it risks breaking down.
+The company’s responsibility is to create an agreement that requires scheduled maintenance and trains employees to use equipment properly.

 For example, how to replace a device, how to file a complaint, etc.

-Create A From Home Policy
+Create a Work From Home policy

 Your policy should answer questions such as:

-- How often to upgrade or replace tools.
+• How often to upgrade or replace tools

-- How to use tools.
+• How to use tools

-The working from home policy should be published in your company knowledge database so that any can readily access it.
+The working from home policy should be published in your company knowledge database so that any employee can readily access it.
 This can be in a shared drive like in Google or Dropbox or a virtual HQ like Notion.

-isn’t only about ordering products.
+Providing equipment for remote workers isn’t only about ordering products.
 It involves tedious processes, including approvals and delivery.

 Here are some of the main reasons why it is so expensive:

-- The costs that affect international employees, including customs duties and supply chain delays.
+• The costs that affect international employees, including customs duties and supply chain delays.
 Shipping costs can run into the thousands based on the destination and the weight or nature of the product.

 The best way to address these challenges is to partner with a company that eases these pressures and helps you save time and money.
-GroWrk has a team that understands the needs of and the dynamic realities of a distributed company.
+GroWrk has a team that understands the needs of remote employees and the dynamic realities of a distributed company.

 Our global network of vendors and warehouses bypasses any customs taxes or shipping fees, so you can purchase from our catalog or store your inventory without worrying about additional costs.